DataBiosphere/azul/README.md

 credentials.
 To validate your setup, we'll be running one of those tests at the end.

-1) Create a Python 3.6 virtual environment and activate it, for example
+1) Create a Python 3.6 virtual environment and activate it:

    ```
    cd azul